micheledusi/Combo/src/combinations.typ

 // The returned number is given as an *integer*.
 //
 // -> int
-#let combinations-number(
+#let count-combinations(
-	// The total number of elements in the set.
+	// The array of distinct items, or the total number of distinct items.
-	// Must be a non-negative integer.
+	// Both an array and an integer are accepted.
+In the case of an array, its length is used.
+In the case of an integer, it must be a non-negative integer.
-	// -> int
+	// -> int | array
-	n,
+	items,
-	// The number of elements to choose from the set.
+	// The number of items to choose, among the $n$ distinct items.
 	// Must be a non-negative integer.
 	// -> int
 	k,
 	// Whether to allow repetition of elements in the combinations.
 	// If #(true), elements can be chosen multiple times.
 If #(false), each element can be chosen only once.
 	// Default is #(false).
 	repetition: false,
 ) = {
 	if repetition {
-		return combinations-number-with-repetition(n, k)
+		return count-combinations-with-repetition(items, k)
 	} else {
-		return combinations-number-no-repetition(n, k)
+		return count-combinations-no-repetition(items, k)
 	}
 }